CtrlK

 Distinctiveness Conflict Risk

-The 'Flow Nexus platform' name provides some distinctiveness, but terms like 'authentication', 'payments', and 'app deployment' are generic enough to potentially conflict with other skills handling those domains.
+The mention of 'Flow Nexus platform' provides some distinctiveness since it's a specific platform name.
+However, broad terms like 'authentication', 'payments', and 'app deployment' could overlap with other skills that handle those domains in different contexts.

 2 / 3